-18. First layer of identification at Northgate High School - Teacher Support (LN, EBP, Attendance, Medical and EAL)
+17. First layer of identification at Northgate High School - Teacher Support (LN, EBP, Attendance, Medical and EAL)

-- 18.1 Northgate High School uses a 'Teacher Support' flexible identification of students who are underachieving.
+- 17.1 Northgate High School uses a 'Teacher Support' flexible identification of students who are underachieving.
 This tier of identification gives clear direction to teachers about who needs support, for what reason and provides some guidance on what form the intervention will take and what the outcome should be.
 It clearly recognises the part played by teachers in ensuring that teaching and learning strategies are appropriate and support is offered in the classroom by the teacher to ensure progress.
-Good teaching is at the heart of progress and support for students. - Teachers may conclude that the strategies they are currently using with a student are not resulting in the student learning as effectively as possible.
+Good teaching is at the heart of progress and support for students. - 17.2 Teachers may conclude that the strategies they are currently using with a student are not resulting in the student learning as effectively as possible.
 Data analysis points formalise this process.
 In these circumstances, they will consult the Progress and Pastoral teams to consider further options.
-The starting point will always be a review of the strategies being used in the classroom and the way in which these might be developed. - 18.3 The key test of the need for identification at teacher support level is evidence that current rates of progress are inadequate.
-Adequate progress can be defined in a number of ways for example, progress which: - narrows the attainment gap between the student's peers - is similar to that of peers starting from the same attainment baseline, but less than that of the majority of peers - matches or betters the student's previous rate of progress. - 18.4 Interventions at this level aim to: - provide differentiated access, strategies and resources, to improve progress (TS learning need) - ensure improvements in self-help, social or personal skills (TS emotional, behavioural, pastoral) - lead to improvements in the student's attendance (TS attendance) - lead to appropriate provision in the face of temporary medical need (TS medical).
+The starting point will always be a review of the strategies being used in the classroom and the way in which these might be developed. - 17.3 The key test of the need for identification at teacher support level is evidence that current rates of progress are inadequate.
+Adequate progress can be defined in a number of ways for example, progress which: - narrows the attainment gap between the student's peers - is similar to that of peers starting from the same attainment baseline, but less than that of the majority of peers - matches or betters the student's previous rate of progress. - 17.4 Interventions at this level aim to: - provide differentiated access, strategies and resources, to improve progress (TS learning need) - ensure improvements in self-help, social or personal skills (TS emotional, behavioural, pastoral) - lead to improvements in the student's attendance (TS attendance) - lead to appropriate provision in the face of temporary medical need (TS medical).

-19. English as an additional language
+18. English as an additional language

-19.1 The identification and assessment of the additional support for young people whose first language is not English requires particular care.
+- 18.1 The identification and assessment of the additional support for young people whose first language is not English requires particular care.
 Where there is uncertainty about an individual, the school will look carefully at all aspects of a student's performance in different subjects to establish whether the problems they have in the classroom are due to limitations in their command of the language that is used there or arise from special educational needs.
 This group are identified as a vulnerable group.
-A home-school liaison officer helps to foster links with the Bangladeshi community and the EAL Coordinator focuses support on the EAL group.

-Interventions at this level are identified as TS - EAL
+A home-school liaison officer helps to foster links with the Bangladeshi community and the EAL Coordinator focuses support on the EAL group. - Interventions at this level are identified as TS EAL involvement of external services such as special needs advisory teachers, educational psychologists, Child and Family Pathways (IDT or CAMHS) Paediatrician or other.
+A request for help from external services is likely to follow a decision taken by the SENDCO and colleagues, in consultation with parents, at a review of the child's Student Passport or at a data analysis point.
+Please see Appendix Three for notes on NDD referrals.

-20. School Support Category and Education, Health and Care Plan
+19. School Support Category and Education, Health and Care Plan